 We Make it Easy to Rent an Upright Bass in St. Louis!

 We are a local St. Louis stringed instrument store which specializes in selling, renting, and repairing stringed instruments.
 If you are looking to rent an upright acoustic bass, you are in the right place.
 Our bass rentals start as low as about $50 a month (when paid annually), and our carved basses rent for $100 a month (when paid annually).
-Those prices are on our annual plans and they give you the lowest calculated monthly cost, but you can also pay quarterly or monthly if you prefer.
+Those prices are on our annual plans and they give you the lowest calculated monthly cost, but you can also choose a quarterly or monthly rental.

 NEW!
-As of July 2017 you can now rent your bass online by filling out the form at the bottom of this page.
+You can now rent your bass online by filling out the form at the bottom of this page.
 We can deliver the bass to your child’s school or you can pick it up from one of our stores – whatever works best for you.

 Why Rent An Upright Bass from Top Notch Violins?

 - Choice of either a French-style or German-style bow with real horsehair

 - Lightweight padded bag

 If you rent online (further down this page) we provide information to help match your child, based on your child’s height, to the proper sized bass.
 We also provide typical ages and grades that would use the various bass sizes.
 If you stop by the store to rent your instrument, we’ll make sure you get the right size.